Ryan-ford25/milestone_project1/README.md

 By forking the repository, we make a copy of the original repository on our GitHub account to view and change without affecting the original repository by using these steps:

-1. Log in to GitHub and locate [GitHub Repository Lunar Escape](https://github.com/Ryan-ford25/milestone_project1)
+1. Log in to GitHub and locate [GitHub Repository milestone_project1](https://github.com/Ryan-ford25/milestone_project1)
 2. At the top of the Repository(under the main navigation) locate "Fork" button.
 3. Now you should have a copy of the original repository in your GitHub account.